Supporting our High Achievers through the Academic Extension Program

 Future Minds highly values 21st Century Skills (e.g. creativity, critical thinking, collaborating and communication) and asks students to respond in unique ways to challenges of the future.

 In the Humanities Program, students were set with a revolutionary task; to solve a contemporary issue related to the future of food.
 Students were able to take their own approach to this task by selecting an area of interest.
 The projects that they created were impressive and included producing edible plastics, dynamic dioramas and social media campaigns that encouraged consumer change.
-In Semester 2, they are offered the opportunity to write their own novels, short stories or texts in response to an exciting historical fiction narrative.
+In Semester 2, they were offered the opportunity to write their own novels, short stories or texts in response to an exciting historical fiction narrative.